-The Communications Committee is responsible for providing the Board recommendations regarding CRA education and marketing activities, the public image of other communication matters.
+The Communications Committee is responsible for providing the Board recommendations regarding CRA education and marketing activities, the public image of CRA and the corn wet milling industry, and other communication matters.

 STRATEGIC PARTNERS

 To accomplish our goals in Washington, CRA works hand in hand with a wide range of other trade associations, ad hoc coalitions, and aligned businesses.
 These strong, strategic relationships ensure our voice is amplified on the most pressing policy issues of the day and enables CRA to consistently punch above its weight class.
 Examples include: